 Naturpet Healing Spray

 This naturopathic wound treatment relies on the natural disinfectant properties of echinacea and goldenseal root to prevent bacteria from infiltrating the wound.
-Natuvet Skin Aid Spray is more than an antiseptic, but can also help to topically reduce some of the swelling at the site of the bite.
+Natuvet Skin Aid Spray is more than an antiseptic, but can also help to topically reduce some of the swellings at the site of the bite.

 True Leaf Natural Response Topical Gel

 Another natural wound and infection topical treatment, True Leaf Natural Response Gel uses pet-safe ingredients like olive oil and honey to eliminate harmful bacteria and help kickstart the healing process of the bite.

 Most minor bug bites on dogs heal on their own, but your dog's licking and scratching can introduce new bacteria and cause further irritation that makes the bite worse.

 By combining an anti-itch treatment with the wound care treatment, you can prevent the bites from driving your dog nuts and keep them from worsening.
 Here are a few options to reduce your dog's itch and kickstart the healing process:

 Skout's Honor Probiotic Itch Relief

 Not all bacteria are bad.
-In fact, healthy bacteria is an excellent way to keep itch-causing bacteria naturally at bay.
+In fact, healthy bacteria are an excellent way to keep itch-causing bacteria naturally at bay.
 Skout's Honor Probiotic Itch Relief will not only reduce itchiness but can help to fight off bacteria that can slow the healing process.

 Tropiclean OxyMed Anti-Itch Medicated Spray

-For itchiness, consider products like or Tropiclean OxyMed Anti-Itch Medicated Spray to help soothe skin quickly.
+For itchiness, consider products like Tropiclean OxyMed Anti-Itch Medicated Spray to help soothe skin quickly.
 The soothing nature of oatmeal helps ditch the itch, while vitamin E helps to heal damaged skin faster.

 Acorn Pet Calm Paws Calming E-Collar